MarkEdmondson1234/markedmondson.me-hugo/content/post/2018-05-02-r-on-kubernetes-serverless-shiny-r-apis-and-scheduled-scripts.md

 ```

 Deploy and build your Dockerfile so its available for Kubernetes.
-I use GitHub and [Google Cloud Build](https://cloud.google.com/cloud-build/) to have it in a private repo, so thats its available at `gcr.io/your-project/my-plumber`
+I use GitHub and [Google Cloud Build](https://cloud.google.com/cloud-build/) to have it in a private repo, so thats its available at `gcr.io/your-project/my-plumber`.
+This means as I make changes to my plumber script and commit to GitHub, it will rebuild the image.

 Now we want to deploy the image to Kubernetes: